 I am an Australian of Indian origin.
 Educated at the Valley School, Bangalore, and Narrabri High School, NSW Australia, (and by my astronomer parents!), I studied physics as part of the Bachelor of Philosophy (PhB) at the Australian National University.
 The PhB also offered remarkable research opportunities: as an undergrad, I worked in a Bose-Einstein condensate lab, and I also investigated new ways of modelling the Earth's climate.
 I undertook Honours research with Prof. Dayal Wickramasinghe, and Dr. George Hobbs, on coherent radio emission from stars (more below).
-While at University, I took lodgings at Burgmann College.
+While at University, I resided at Burgmann College.

-During my PhD, I also engaged in a selection of madcap ventures: insvestigations into an ultra-broadband pulsar system for the Australia Telescope Compact Array, searches for off-pulse emission and wind nebulae associated with a large pulsar sample, constraining the equation of state of matter at nuclear densities with gamma-ray burst and fast radio burst observations, and (successful) searches for fast radio bursts.
+During my PhD, I also engaged in a selection of madcap ventures: insvestigations into an ultra-broadband pulsar system for the Australia Telescope Compact Array, searches for off-pulse emission and wind nebulae associated with a large pulsar sample, constraining the equation of state of matter at nuclear densities with gamma-ray burst and fast radio burst observations, and successful searches for fast radio bursts.

 I then spent a part of 2014-15 working with Prof. Matthew Bailes and his group at Swinburne University on the nascent upgrade of the Molonglo Observatory to form a fast transient, pulsar and wide-field imaging behemoth (UTMOST).